pynbody/pynbody/docs/installation.rst

 Updating Code
 ^^^^^^^^^^^^^

-Remember that the `master` branch is the master branch -- it is the code that everyone else receives when they do a fresh clone of the repository.
+Remember that the `master` branch is the code that everyone else receives when they do a fresh clone of the repository.
 It is therefore recommended that any development work is done in a separate branch that is merged back into the main branch